henrikhorluck/tdt4140-washlists/README.md

 ```

 ### Run django
 For running django there is a script called `/backend/run.sh`.
 All this script does is that is pre-loads the database with some usefull data using fixtures, then it runs `python manage.py runserver`.
-Thus you can run the django server by doing
+Thus you can run the django server by running
 ```
 ./run.sh
 ```